 The accounting is more involved than you might at first hope, however.
 For example, you need to include any depreciation in your accounting.
 (So you don’t look at cash flow, but at what your tax return shows.)

-Further, you don’t include capital gains (such as from the sale of a piece of real estate) in your qualified business income.
+Further, you don’t include capital gains or income treated like capital gains (such as from the sale of a piece of real estate) in your qualified business income.

 And then you need to look at the character of your real estate investment activity.